asemidotsky/dev-wiki/pages/infrastructure/saltstack.md

 You may even decide that you only want to use Salt’s execution modules and states without any master at all.
 It is a masterless minion setup.

 Lastly, you may want to allow some users to harness the power Salt provides without giving them access directly to the main master.
 The _peer publisher_ system allows you to give special access to some minions.
 This could allow you to let developers run deployment commands without giving them access to the entire set of tools that Salt provides.

+## Grains

+Salt uses a system called [Grains](https://docs.saltstack.com/en/master/topics/targeting/grains.html#targeting-grains) to build up static data about minions.
+This data includes information about the operating system that is running, CPU architecture and much more.
+The grains system is used throughout Salt to deliver platform data to many components and to users.

+Grains can also be statically set, this makes it easy to assign values to minions for grouping and managing.

+A common practice is to assign grains to minions to specify what the role or roles a minion might be.
+These static grains can be set in the minion configuration file or via the grains.setval function.

+## States